Filomena Moretti: Performances

 She took part in several master-classes with Alirio Diaz, David Russell, Julian Bream, José Tomás and Manuel Barrueco.

-Filomena Moretti also performed with leading orchestras.
+Moretti also performed with leading orchestras.
 Her extensive repertoire includes the most important guitar concertos.
 She toured Italy in March 1999 with the renowned Lucero Tena (castanets).
 In June 1999, she performed the Giuliani Concerto with the Società dei Concerti at the Verdi Conservatory in Milan.
 In France, she has appeared at the TransClassiques at La Cigale in Paris, at the Flâneries Musicales in Reims, at the Festivals de Radio France in Montpellier, at the Young Soloist Festival in Antibes.
 Her concerts have been broadcast on Muzik and Mezzo TV channels.
 She has also been invited by the FRANCE 2 Channel.

 Recordings

-Filomena Moretti has recorded two CDs, for Phoenix and Stradivarius (record label).
-The release of the complete works for solo guitar by Joaquín Rodrigo on the Stradivarius label Filomena Moretti led to her being featured on the front page of the Italian magazine Classica.
-In 1998 she received the "Golden Guitar" for her recording of Fernando Sor under the Stradivarius label.
+Moretti has recorded two CDs, for Phoenix and Stradivarius.
+The release of the complete works for solo guitar by Joaquín Rodrigo on the Stradivarius label led to her being featured on the front page of the Italian magazine Classica.
+In 1998, she received the "Golden Guitar" for her recording of Fernando Sor under the Stradivarius label.
 She recorded two volumes of J.S.
 Bach's lute works transcribed for guitar for the Transart UK label.